Free life insurance quotes in minutes

 Transamerica offers no-exam policies for adults as young as 18 years old and a simple application process — including a health questionnaire that can be filled out online or over the phone.

-Transamerica has flexible financial justification guidelines for graduates and undergraduates applying to protect their future income, with coverage amounts of up to $500,000.
+Transamerica has flexible financial justification guidelines for graduates and undergraduates applying for life insurance to plan ahead for their new income, offering coverage amounts of up to $500,000.
 The company also offers smaller coverage amounts — up to $50,000 — for young adults seeking coverage options to pay for final expenses in a worst-case scenario.

 5 best no-medical-exam life insurance companies